Is string field theory background independent?: Invariant structure

 However, note that the latter models are precisely the same as those of a gravitational theory with a matter sector which comes from the various string modes.
 In the case of the bosonic string, these will be a 26D dilaton gravity theory with massive fields of higher spins (plus the tachyon), and in the case of the superstring, these will be the models of the appropriate supergravity extended by similar stringy massive fields.

-It therefore seems that the invariant content of the models of SFT is really that of (super)gravity with the matter content being given by the various other string excitations.
-That said, these models are slightly different from classical, minimally coupled (super)gravity due to quantum corrections coming from stringy interactions.
+It therefore seems that the invariant content of the kinematically possible models of SFT is really that of (super)gravity with the matter content being given by the various other string excitations.
+That said, the dynamically possible models are slightly different from classical, minimally coupled (super)gravity due to $\alpha'$ corrections (which apply to both classical and quantum string field theory) and $g_s$ corrections (which only apply to quantum string field theory) to the equations of motion coming from stringy interactions.
 In this sense, SFT is `just' an extended, UV complete version of spin-2 gravity.
+It therefore seems that the invariant content of the kinematically possible models of SFT is really that of (super)gravity with the matter content being given by the various other string excitations.

 There are, however, some reasons to call into question this natural, invariant (super)gravity structure.
 In particular, the background independence proofs relied heavily on the Hilbert spaces of the worldsheet CFTs.
 Although these Hilbert spaces have Fock space bases which allow straightforward spacetime interpretations of models \textit{within} a specific theory, they can lead to some puzzling results for spacetime interpretations when comparing Fock space bases \textit{between} theories, particularly when comparing backgrounds that are `far away'.
 However, this is precisely what we are interested in when assessing background independent structure.
 To illustrate this point, we will construct the analogous `natural structure' for Witten's cubic string field theory and discuss some issues that occur when considering the Erler--Maccaferri solutions.